 Conducting periodic property inspections is essential to making sure that your unit stays in good condition.
 Not only does it allow you to repair any broken fixtures or take note of appliances that need to be updated, but it keeps you protected financially as well.
 By regularly tracking the condition of the unit, you will know which damages are the result of normal wear and tear and which were caused by tenants.

-As mentioned above, conducting a move-in property inspection is important for establishing a baseline for the unit.
+As mentioned above, conducting a move-in rental walkthrough checklist is important for establishing a baseline for the unit.
 By meticulously recording the condition of each room at the start of the lease, landlords will be able to tell if any damage has been caused by the tenant.
 This helps protect your investment, as otherwise tenants could reasonably claim that the damage was already there when they moved in.

 If anything is noticeably different from what you wrote on the move-in checklist, such as scratches on the walls from moving furniture or a broken light fixture, you may be able to withhold some or all of the security deposit in order to pay for the repairs.
 Be sure to keep in mind that units will be exposed to normal wear and tear, and that tenants are only responsible for significant damage.
 By showing the tenant both the move-in checklist and move-out checklist, they should have no reason to argue that they were not the cause of the damage.